JakasaurusRex/RoadTrippin/README.md

 # Road Trippin' 🚗🏞🏝
 Interactive Road Trip poster you can hang on your wall!
-Add pins for places you have been to and watch them light up!
+Add pins for places you have been to and watch the states you have visited light up!
 Check out my [blog posts](https://jakasaurusrex.github.io/CakeBlog/) to learn more about it!

 ***